zootedme/zootedme.github.io/_posts/2020-06-01-how-to-make-money-on-instagram-in-2020.md

 That means people are going to comment on your images, they are going to like them, and they are going to send all of the signals that will help you gain visibility.

 Now you need to make sure that your posts are primarily focused on enforcing and encouraging this mission statement and value proposition.
 In other words, you need to “live the dream” and show your audience that you live in the manner that you are promoting.
-That might mean going for those beach runs or just lifting heavier and heavier weight at the gym.
+That might mean going for those beach runs or just lifting heavier and heavier weights at the gym.

 This is what will not only attract likes but also *inspire* your audience to want to live the same lifestyle.
 Thus, they will be more inclined to buy the things you recommend, and to listen to what you have to say!

 To understand this concept better, check out this inspiring video from **Simon Sinek** on how to “Start With Why.”

+<br/><br/>

+<iframe width="370" height="344" src="https://www.youtube.com/embed/2Ss78LfY3nE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<br/><br/>

 ## Tips for Gaining Sponsors

 To sell to a sponsor, you need to build this kind of engagement.
 At the same time though, you must remember that when a company sponsors you, they are essentially advocating for you.
 That means that they will want to see that you are using your position of influence responsibly and that your message is in keeping with their own.

-That, therefore, means that you must try to avoid being highly controversial wherever possible and that you should aim to create content that is suitable for prime time viewing!
+That, therefore, means that you must try to avoid being highly controversial wherever possible and that you should aim to create content that is suitable for prime-time viewing!
 It also means aiming to create high-quality images (especially if you’ll be taking photos of their products!) and it means being consistent with your posting.

+<br/><br/>

 ## Selling Your Own Products

-Lots of people want to become influencers because they love the idea of being paid to make posts on their channel.
+Lots of people want to become influencers because they love the idea of being paid to make posts on their channels.
 The idea of getting paid thousands of dollars just to wear a pair of shoes is obviously appealing to a lot of people.

 But this might actually be thinking small.

 Because think about it: if a company is willing to pay you thousands to make that post… they must be earning thousands *more*.
 And if they can do that, so can you!
 Why should they benefit most from your hard work and good name?

 The key is to find a big-ticket item – something you can charge a lot of money for.
 As an influencer, the best product you can offer is *you*.
 That means a consultation, advice, a program, or similar.
 If you can help people to be more like you, or share your expertise in any other way, then you’ll likely be very surprised at just how much they are willing to pay.

 Perfect examples include: